matt-fonto/books/beyond_cracking_the_coding_interview/part 6 - Principles of coding interviews/big_o_notation_course/notes.md

 */
 ```

-I could change this algorithm slightly to first fill in the x, then y, then z, meaning first the "front", then start adding to the back
+We could change this algorithm slightly to first fill in the x, then y, then z, meaning first the "front", then start adding to the back

 ```js
 function cubeFillXThenYThenZ(n) {